Should You Hire a Clown for Your Next Meeting

 By hiring a clown or a comedic entertainer, you’re purposefully injecting humour into the meeting.
 They can warm up the session with a short, light-hearted performance, break the ice and deflate tension.
 They’re professionals who can read the room and adjust the level of silliness to the group’s comfort level, ensuring that the humour adds to the meeting instead of embarrassing anyone or diverting attention.

 Apart from humour, clowns also bring creativity to the table.
-They’re skilled at looking at things from different, often unconventional, perspectives.
-Incorporating such creative elements into a meeting can spark innovative ideas and solutions.
-This can be especially beneficial during brainstorming or problem-solving meetings.
+They’re skilled at examining things from different, often unconventional, perspectives.
+Incorporating such creative elements into a meeting can spark innovative ideas and solutions, especially during brainstorming or problem-solving meetings.

 Also, clowns are excellent at interaction and participation, which is often critical to a successful meeting.
 They can engage the audience, invigorate the group, encourage participation, and ensure everyone is actively involved in the meeting.
 This interactive and inclusive approach can lead to richer discussions, better collaboration, and more beneficial outcomes.
 Clowns can also serve as a unique form of motivation and recognition.
 Show your employees that their work is valuable but that it’s also okay to loosen up and enjoy.
 This balance between work and play, seriousness and laughter, fosters a positive work culture.